CtrlK

 Conciseness

-Extremely verbose and padded with boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria) that add no actionable value for Claude.
-Many sections are generic templates with no domain-specific content.
-Self-referential links like 'See ## Prerequisites above' and 'See ## Workflow above' add confusion.
+Extremely verbose and padded with boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that add no actionable value for the task.
+Many sections are generic templates not tailored to the specific skill of generating 3D animation scripts.
+Self-referential links like 'See ## Prerequisites above' and 'See ## Workflow above' add confusion without content.
 The actual domain-specific content (Parameters, Returns, Use Cases) is buried under layers of generic scaffolding.

 1 / 3